AnthonyAspen/restless-program/README.md

 # restless-program

+this is a version of https://github.com/squeezesky/project-gorm-order program.
+But I have placed it in a separately because the methods in main classes are completely different it these programs and also I like this version more,than the first one.

 for the moment the program contains only data-base directory.
 It's the main directory for the server's part in the restless service, it takes request from a client and gives a response depends of a request method and context.
 Also it's a restless program, therefore it'll answer in JSON format.
 But I'm not sure yet about requests, for example if a client wants to delete an order probably